 Can you use a credit card at an ATM?

-Using a credit card to get cash at an ATM is considered a cash advance.
-Cash advances can be convenient, but they may involve higher costs than using a debit card to get cash.
+You can use a credit card to withdraw cash at an ATM, but it’s typically considered a cash advance.
+And while cash advances can be convenient, they typically involve higher costs than using a debit card to get cash.

 Learn more about how to use your credit card at an ATM and what to consider before you do.